yogurt-foundation/yogurt-css-documentation/src/placeholder-color.md

 ## Placeholder Color

-Utility for sets the placeholder color using the ::placeholder pseudo element.
+Utilities for sets the placeholder color using the ::placeholder pseudo element.

 ### Class